 Hollywood Street Walk

-Read More – Hong Kong Street Art
+Read More – Street Art

-Despite being the vertical city, Hong Kong has its own share of gardens.
+Despite being the vertical city, it has its own share of gardens.
 I walked through some of them, especially in the mornings.
 Some of the gardens you can explore are Victoria Peak Garden, Nan Lian Park, Kowloon Walled City Park, Sung Wong Toi Park, Sha Tin Park, Wan Chai Park.

-Fun Things to Do in Hong Kong
+Fun Things to do

 Visit Ocean Park

 Loved all the rides I took, I even enjoyed watching the ones that I did not take.
-I enjoyed by food sitting next to penguins as they frolicked in the water next to my table.
-And I enjoyed riding the train up and down, walking in the old world charm of old Hong Kong recreated here.
+I enjoyed my food sitting next to penguins as they frolicked in the water next to my table.
+And I enjoyed riding the train up and down, walking in the old world charm of old city recreated here.
 I had a fun time walking through the aquarium as much as I enjoyed watching the pandas roaming around, seals swimming around or the acrobats perform in the gardens.
 Visiting the South Pole and feel the freezing cold there surrounded by penguins is total fun.

 The whole atmosphere gears you to take part in the activities and somehow brings out the child in you.
 It is a great place to let go of your stress, the reason many of us take holidays.

-Read More – 10 Street Markets to explore in Hong Kong
+Read More – 10 Street Markets to explore

 If you are an Indian, you would even enjoy haggling and bargaining with the local vendors.
 You can get good deals on souvenirs like Jade Jewelry to Electronic goods and everything in between.